department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/continued-content-migration-strategy/roadmap.md

 ### VBA fact sheet library

-- Audit of all fact sheets with recommendations complete and handed off to VBA digital media.
+- **Status:** Audit of all fact sheets with recommendations complete and handed off to VBA digital media.
 Majority of fact sheets replaced with links.

 ### Veteran persona page

-- In planning for strategy for a "getting started as a Veteran" resources page
+- **Status:** In planning for strategy for a "getting started as a Veteran" resources page

 ### Community care content for other beneficiaries

-- Content strategy planning and writing complete.
+- **Status:** Content strategy planning and writing complete.
 Moving into reviews with SMEs

-### Board of Veterans Appeals content for Veterans and other beneficiaries (R&S pilot partner)

-- Aiming for completion in June 2023.

-### Income limits tool

-- In research

 ### Benefits.va.gov (top 1,000 pages focus first)